 Differences Between A Blog And Website

 A blog is a place where the content is updated often and everything is informal.
 Also, there is more interaction between the blogger and the readers in the form of comments and discussion.
 Most of the time, the content shared on the blog is informative and educational.
 On the other hand, content on a website is static and the language used is very formal – there is a professional touch to everything present on the website.
 Also, there is very less to zero communication between the site owner and the reader.
 It like just like a one-way communication from the site owner to the reader.
 Websites usually contain information on the products or services offered by the company or business.
 All businesses have websites but most of them do not have a blog, which is very sad.
-Having an actively updated informative blog can help these businesses in their marketing efforts, like getting more leads which will later result into sales and conversion.
+Having an actively updated informative blog can help these businesses in their marketing efforts, like getting more leads which will later result in sales and conversion.

 Best Free Blogging Platforms

-There are many blogging platforms out there which provide users with a free blog on their service with optional upgrades, the most popular one being WordPress.com (not to be confused with WordPress.org – the free software powering self hosted WordPress sites).
-Other top free blogging platforms include Medium, Blogger, Tumblr, Weebly, Svbtle and Pen.io.
-If you need a free blogging platform which you can install and self host on your own server, then you can go for WordPress.org or Ghost.
+There are many blogging platforms out there which provide users with a free blog on their service with optional upgrades, the most popular one being WordPress.com (not to be confused with WordPress.org – the free software powering self-hosted WordPress sites).
+Other top free blogging platforms include Medium, Blogger, Tumblr, Weebly, Svbtle, and Pen.io.
+If you need a free blogging platform which you can install and self-host on your own server, then you can go for WordPress.org or Ghost.
 Both of them are rock solid and trusted by top brands and companies.
 WordPress is feature-rich with a large community of people working towards its development while Ghost is simple yet sophisticated with quite a small number of developers working around the clock to maintain it.

 If you are just looking for a place where you can share your thoughts and ideas online, then any of the above mentioned free blogging platforms are good for you.
-But if you want more control over your blog like site ownership and customization, adding or removing new features, tweaking site appearance and functionality, making money online, etc., then you should go with a self-hosted blogging platform like WordPress.
+But if you want more control over your blogs like site ownership and customization, adding or removing new features, tweaking site appearance and functionality, making money online, etc., then you should go with a self-hosted blogging platform like WordPress.

 WordPress.com VS WordPress.org

 As I had mentioned quite some time back, WordPress is the most popular blogging platform (powering around 30% of the internet) and it is still growing.
-But there are two version of WordPress itself – the self hosted version (WordPress.org) and the fully managed WordPress.com version.
+But there is two version of WordPress itself – the self-hosted version (WordPress.org) and the fully managed WordPress.com version.
 The core software powering both versions are the same.
 But on WordPress.org, you can only download the free WordPress software.
 You will need to purchase a separate web hosting plan for it and install the software on your server.
 On the other hand, everything is managed for you in WordPress.com – you can just sign up and create your first blog in a minute or two.

 Advantages And Disadvantages Of WordPress.com